spcl/serverless-benchmarks/docs/platforms.md

 You can provide a [Lambda execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) or let SeBS create and manage the default `sebs-lambda-role`.
 To use a custom role, set its ARN as `lambda-role` in the config JSON.
-SeBS does not modify a custom role, so it must already provide S3, CloudWatch Logs, and benchmark-specific permissions.
+SeBS reuses a role ARN loaded from the configuration or cache without modifying it, so that role must already provide S3, CloudWatch Logs, and benchmark-specific permissions.
 The IAM identity running SeBS always needs `iam:PassRole` on the selected execution role.

-When SeBS manages the default role, the IAM identity running SeBS must allow `iam:GetRole`, `iam:CreateRole`, `iam:AttachRolePolicy`, and `iam:PutRolePolicy` on `arn:aws:iam::<account-id>:role/sebs-lambda-role`.
+When no role ARN is loaded, SeBS resolves the default role.
+The IAM identity running SeBS must allow `iam:GetRole`, `iam:CreateRole`, `iam:AttachRolePolicy`, and `iam:PutRolePolicy` on `arn:aws:iam::<account-id>:role/sebs-lambda-role`.
 SeBS attaches `AmazonS3FullAccess` and `AWSLambdaBasicExecutionRole`, and adds an inline policy for the DynamoDB item operations used by the bundled NoSQL benchmark.
+A cached default role is reused without updating its policies.

 Benchmarks with the `nosql` module, such as `130.crud-api`, also use DynamoDB.
 The IAM identity running SeBS performs table management and input seeding itself, so